3,000 Metric Tons (≈ 3,306 US Tons) of Italian Marble Sculptures - Japanstones.shop

 Background & Materials

-Created by sculptor Itto Kuetani, Miraishin no Oka is a marble garden spreading across approximately 5,000 square meters within the Kōsanji Museum grounds.
-Built over twelve years and completed in 2000, it uses about 3,000 tons of Bianco Carrara marble from Tuscany, Italy—the same stone used by Michelangelo.
-The site unites Mediterranean material with the stillness of Japan’s Seto Inland Sea climate.
+Created by sculptor Itto Kuetani, Miraishin no Oka is a marble garden spreading across approximately 5,000 m² within the Kōsanji Museum grounds.
+Built over twelve years and completed in 2000, it uses about 3,000 tons of Bianco Carrara marble from Tuscany, Italy—widely known as the same marble used by Michelangelo.
+The site unites Mediterranean material with the quiet, humid air of Japan’s Seto Inland Sea.

 Why Rain Changes the Color

 Marble is a crystalline, slightly porous stone (calcium carbonate).
-In rain, microscopic pores take in water and alter how light refracts within the surface, so the white can appear deeper and grayer.
-After drying, the tone lightens again; however, dark streaks caused by airborne particles, biofilm, or acidic deposits may remain unless cleaned—this is a natural patina of outdoor marble, not a structural defect.
+In rain, microscopic pores take in water and alter how light scatters within the surface, so the white can appear deeper and grayer.
+After drying, the tone lightens again.
+However, dark streaks caused by airborne particles, biofilm, or acidic deposits may remain unless cleaned—this is a natural outdoor patina, not a structural defect.

 Care & Maintenance: Keeping Marble Bright Outdoors